-The body of a senior officer with the National Land Commission (NLC), veteran Machakos journalist Jennifer Itumbi Wambua, was on Monday discovered at the Ngong Forest.
+The body of a senior officer with the National Land Commission (NLC), veteran Machakos journalist Jennifer Itumbi Wambua, was on Monday discovered in a field in Kerarapon, Ngong.

 This was confirmed by Kilimani DCIO, Fatima Hadi, at the City Mortuary where her body was taken by the police.